timskillman/Pi3C/README.md

 Even though Raspbian Stretch comes with a version of SDL2, you need to download the latest SDL2 development libraries and SDL2's associated libraries for sound, images, network and font support.

-Open a terminal window, make sure you're connected to the internet and enter;
+Open a terminal window, make sure you're connected to the internet and enter (You will be prompted to enter 'Y' before installing each library);

 ~~~~
  sudo apt-get install libsdl2-dev